 Many businesses struggle with network security implementation.
 In my previous article, How to Implement Network Security (Part 1), I spoke about the benefits of Network Segmentation as a tool to help improve the security of your organization, however as mentioned this method can require a high level of effort to properly implement.
 Also simply separating your networks isn’t a complete defense against the most common threats to your organization’s network; As with all security controls the best defense is a layered defense that incorporates multiple Physical, Technical, and Administrative Controls (also known as defense in depth).
 Tim previously wrote about how User Education (an Administrative Control) can be an effective countermeasure against Business Email Compromise (BEC) Attacks in his article, Business Email Compromise: A Growing Threat.

 Network Access Restriction

 Just because someone can physically enter your building doesn’t mean that you allow them to enter every room.
-However, without proper network security physical (or remote) access to your network may allow a bad actor to gain access to your entire network, including your most sensitive information.
+However, without proper network security implementation, physical (or remote) access to your network may allow a bad actor to gain access to your entire network, including your most sensitive information.
 This is why you already require employees to sign-in to their computers.
 Thankfully, with the implementation of some built-in features of Microsoft Windows Server, most Small to medium businesses can effectively provide an additional level of authorization that can greatly reduce the threat that is largely transparent to your employees.

 RADIUS (Remote Authentication Dial-In User Service) is a protocol that can be applied to your wireless network to replace a pre-shared key (PSK) with the username and password that you are already using to log in to your computer.
 Most business-grade wireless access points like Meraki, Dell Rukus, or Ubiquiti support RADIUS out of the box, and have done so for years.